RicardoIT-Web/motorbikebuddy.com/README.md

 ![Link Back to Top](docs/READMEfiles/backtotop.jpg)

-At the bottom of the page the user will identify the footer section which will contain the motorbikebuddy copyright icon to the right together with links to our social networking sites including Twiiter, Facebook and Instagram.
+At the bottom of the page the user will identify the footer section which will contain the motorbikebuddy copyright icon to the right together with links to social networking sites including Twiiter, Facebook and Instagram.

 ![Footer Links](docs/READMEfiles/footerimage.jpg)